pyronear/pyro-sys-setup/files/ansible_on_main_rpi/README.md

 ```

 The `templates/python.env` file must contain:
-- `MAIN_RPI_IP`: the IP address of the main rpi once it is installed on site
+- `WEBSERVER_IP`: the IP address of the main rpi once it is installed on site
-- `MAIN_RPI_WEBSERVER_PORT`: the port exposed on the main rpi for the local webserver
+- `WEBSERVER_PORT`: the port exposed on the main rpi for the local webserver

 ### Playbooks: